jarviscog/enhanced-flashbang/README.md

 # Enhanced Flashbangs

 Enhanced Flashbangs adds an extra dimension to the flashbangs in Counter Strike.
-The software and hardware combine to enable the ultra-bright series of lights placed at the bottom of the computer monitor to become enabled whenever an in-game flashbang has been used on your player character.
+The software and hardware combine to enable the ultra-bright lights at the bottom of the computer monitor whenever an in-game flashbang has been used on your player.

 Here's a sample video of the device being used: